Industrial piercing

 An industrial piercing (North America), also known as a scaffold piercing (UK/Ireland) or construction piercing, is any ear piercing that consists of two pierced holes connected with a single piece of jewelry.
 These piercings typically consist of a double perforation of the upper ear cartilage specifically.
 Two piercings must be made: one is fairly close to the head (known as a forward-helix piercing), while the second one is further down the helix on the opposite side of the ear.
 Industrial piercings that are vertical are also known as a suicide industrial.

 History

 Industrial piercings first appeared in the early 1990s when they were first invented by Erik Dakota along with the Daith piercing and Rook piercing.
 The first reference to the industrial piercing was in a 1992 edition of Body Play magazine, which referred to this piercing as the “industrial ear project."

 Since its introduction, the industrial piercing has become fairly popular among people of all backgrounds since the various styles of industrial jewelry available allows these piercings to be customized to the wearer's preferences.
-This type of piercing is even popular among celebrities such as Kylie Jenner, Ashley Tisdale, and Miley Cyrus.
+Celebrities with industrial piercings include Kylie Jenner, Ashley Tisdale, and Miley Cyrus.